By continuing your navigation on this website, you accept the use of cookies for statistical purposes.

 Fusion Global Sounds Vol.2

-1x Vinyl LP Tip-On jacket W/ Liner notes
+1x LP Tip-On Liner Notes

 Favorite Recordings comes back with the 2nd edition of its compilation series: Fusion Global Sounds.
 8 rare and hidden tracks produced between 1976 and 1984 in various parts of the world.
 As a fine collector of Jazz-Funk and Fusion for many years, Charles Maurice cooked another fine selection of forgotten Fusion Jazz productions, this time driven by a common Brazilian influence.